konstatoivanen/GLSLTestbed/README.md

 	- Shader property instancing currently uses bindless texture handles for material properties.
 	  Creating a sparse texture atlas for them would probably be more cache friendly.
 - Culling of for each pass is currently done on the cpu.
 This could be moved to the gpu instead.
-- Light clustering only supports point lights.
-Causing spot lights to be incorrectly registered to a lot of cells.
-	- The solution should be refactored to use bounding primitive rasterization instead.

 ## Asset Sources
 - [HDRI Haven](https://hdrihaven.com)